cloudmesh-community/hid-sp18-520/swagger/README.md

 Execute the bash script - mybashscript_Server.sh

 ## Client -
-Create the Bash Shell scripts which will download the Swagger Codegen 2.3.1 and create the Server with Code and Virtual Environment.
+Create the Bash Shell scripts which will download the Swagger Codegen 2.3.1 and create the Client with Code and Virtual Environment.

 Execute the bash script - mybashscript_Client.sh